New Show at West Chelsea Contemporary: Concrete to Canvas

 The evolution from street to studio has seen artists embrace everything from traditional media such as painting and print to new mediums like vinyl toys and fashion collaborations.
 Exploring these works in the gallery setting helps to further shift the coded perceptions of street art and aids in solidifying its place in the history of art.
 Graffiti’s integral impact on contemporary art has led graffiti historian Roger Gastman to describe it as “the biggest cultural art movement of the last 50-plus years.”

-With works by over two dozen artists, Concrete to Canvas features the stylistic range, immense influence, and immersive experience of street art.
+With works by over two dozen artists, the show Concrete to Canvas features the stylistic range, immense influence, and immersive experience of street art.
 From graffiti pioneers, such as Rammellzee, Seen, Kool Koor, Futura, and Blek le Rat, to auction house darlings, like Keith Haring, Kenny Scharf, Banksy, KAWS, and Jean-Michel Basquiat, Concrete to Canvas captures the movement in a way never seen before in Austin.
 Graffiti and street art at their core provide a diverse platform for creativity and social commentary, add vitality to urban landscapes, and encourage engagement with one’s surroundings.